Madden NFL Mobile: Release

 The game received a soft launch on the Canadian App Store on August 12, 2014.

 The game was released on the iOS App Store and on Android's Google Play, the same day that Madden NFL 15 was released on console.
 A large update, coinciding with the release of Madden NFL 16, was released in August 2015.
 The new features were added in the season such as achievements, league improvements, a redesigned hub, more Live Events, and better tuning.
 Seasonal updates for Madden NFL 17 and Madden NFL 18 were also released.
 For the 2018–19 season, the game was renamed to Madden NFL Overdrive.
 It was renamed back to Madden Mobile for the 2019–20 season.
 In 2020 - 21 season, the game was renamed once again as Madden NFL 21 Mobile to known as a mobile version of Madden NFL 21 instead of being a separate mobile game.
 Since then, the year on the game title was changed after each season update.

+Madden NFL Arcade Edition

+A separate standalone version of Madden NFL Mobile, called Madden NFL Arcade Edition was released as the Apple Arcade version of the Madden NFL series for iOS, iPadOS, macOS, tvOS and visionOS on August 4, 2026.
+This version bring the same custom engine and gameplay from Madden NFL Mobile, but without in-app purchases and can be played offline.

 Reception

 Madden NFL Mobile got mixed reviews.
 On Metacritic, the game got 68%.
 Pocket Gamer gave it 7 out of 10 and said that "Madden NFL Mobile has come a long way, but it feels like it could still go a bit further.
 It's absolutely worth a look if you're a fan, but it's probably not going to rock your world."
-Phandroid said that "Whether the annoyances of microtransactions and modern-day mobile gaming annoy you, we at least appreciate that there’s a pretty good game beneath the green veil of dollar bills EA decided to decorate it with.".
+Phandroid said that "Whether the annoyances of microtransactions and modern-day mobile gaming annoy you, we at least appreciate that there's a pretty good game beneath the green veil of dollar bills EA decided to decorate it with.".